-Both the Fair Housing Act and the Air Carrier Access Act provide additional protections to ESAs and their owners in Maryland.
-These laws ensure that residents who need to have their animal with them for living or travel are able to do so.
+The Fair Housing Act provides additional protections to ESAs and their owners in Maryland.
+These laws ensure that residents who need to have their animal with them in their housing are able to do so.

 The Fair Housing Act will protect your rights to an ESA when you look into renting in the Maryland area.
 The act states that landlords are obligated by law to provide a “reasonable accommodation” to anyone with an ESA and the proper documentation.
 This accommodation must also come with no added fees or pet fees.